 Bitcoin-focused (high conviction) 0-3% 10-25% Strong thesis, high volatility tolerance

 These are illustrative frameworks, not financial advice.
-The right allocation depends on your full financial picture, not just your view on gold and Bitcoin.
-If you're exploring how regular Bitcoin purchases might fit into your plan, try our DCA Calculator to model different scenarios.
+Your right allocation depends on your full financial picture, not just your view on gold and Bitcoin.
+If you want to explore regular Bitcoin purchases, try our DCA Calculator to model different scenarios.

 See how Bitcoin compares to every asset class